matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 bunch of `@mxid joined the room` noise between each batch. **The state will not be resolved into the current state of the room.**

-`events` is chronological list of events you want to insert.
+`events` is a chronological list of events you want to insert.
 For Synapse, there is a reverse-chronological constraint on batches so once you insert one batch of messages, you can only insert older an older batch after that. **tldr;
 Insert from your most recent batch of history -> oldest history.**